Margels/Margels/README.md

 - 👀 I’m interested in arts, design & anything that tickles my creativity 🎨
 - 🌱 I’m currently learning more about coding with different languages 💻
 - 💞️ I’ve developed iOS apps and looking to make more! 📱
+- ☕️ Support me on Ko-fi: https://ko-fi.com/margelss 🪙
-- 📫 Find me on Dribbble!
+- 📫 Find my work on Dribbble: https://dribbble.com/margelss 🏀
+- 🎥 Subscribe to my YouTube channel: https://bit.ly/3e1axra 🎞

 <!---
 Margels/Margels is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.